| |

 The Steuernummer is required for German freelancers and businesses.
 A foreigner will get a tax number when registering for self-employment with the Finanzamt.

 By having this number, you can invoice your employer in Germany.
-Furthermore, as a self-employed, one must take care of income tax and tax claims.
+Furthermore, one must take care of income tax and tax claims as a self-employed.
 This should be done in the country where the business is located and in the country of residency.

 Getting a VAT in Germany